jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 In the third wave of industrial evolution we had automation that produced big amounts of data.
 This data has high potential for analytic applications, but it was not easy to analyze, because it was siloed in the machines where it was generated.
-With this project we will demonstrate that it's not complex to send the data to the cloud, using secure and reliable services, that allow us to analyze the data in near-realtime and build ML models to extract knowledge from it.
+With this project, we will demonstrate that it's not complex to send the data to the cloud, using secure and reliable services, that allow us to analyze the data in near-real-time and build ML models to extract knowledge from it.

 The project is based on a molding machine that takes measurements each millisecond during its process.